-a) During the Event no driver may use more than forty dry-weather tyres and twenty eight wet-weather tyres.
-From the forty dry-weather tyres each driver will be allocated twelve (six front and six rear) for use on the first day of practice, these tyres may not be used at any other time during the Event.
+From the forty three sets of dry-weather tyres each driver will be allocated twelve (six front and six rear) two sets of differing specification for use on the first day of practice. , these tyres may not be used at any other time during the Event.
 No more than eight (four front and four rear) of the twelve tyres allocated for the first day of practice may be of one specification.

-Before the second qualifying practice begins each driver must nominate which specification of tyre he will use for the remainder of the Event.
+Before 08.00 (or 07.00 during Events taking place in North America) on the second day of practice each driver must nominate which specification of tyre he will use for the remainder of the Event.
+However, if both free practice sessions on the first day of practice are declared wet this decision may be deferred until 12.00 (or 11.00 during Events taking place in North America).

+Unless the use of wet or extreme-weather tyres is necessary the remaining unused set of dry-weather tyres must be used for the qualifying session and the entire race.
+Only a damaged tyre may be changed during a race.
+No refuelling will be permitted whilst the car is in the pits for the purposes of changing a damaged tyre.
-b) All dry-weather tyres must incorporate circumferential grooves square to the wheel axis and around the entire circumference of the contact surface of each tyre.

-c) Each front dry-weather tyre, when new, must incorporate 4 grooves which are :

-- arranged symmetrically about the centre of the tyre tread ;

-- at least 14mm wide at the contact surface and which taper uniformly to a minimum of 10mm at the lower surface ;

-at least 2.5mm deep across the whole lower surface ;

-50mm (+/- 1.0mm) between centres.
+- b) All dry-weather tyres must incorporate circumferential grooves square to the wheel axis and around the entire circumference of the contact surface of each tyre. - c) Each front dry-weather tyre, when new, must incorporate 4 grooves which are : - arranged symmetrically about the centre of the tyre tread; - at least 14mm wide at the contact surface and which taper uniformly to a minimum of 10mm at the lower surface: - at least 2.5mm deep across the whole lower surface; - 50mm (+/- 1.0mm) between centres.